-Please refer to the practice options form at the end of this brochure.
 It is essential that option choices are entered clearly with a reserve choice in case your first choices are not available.
-Transfer the choices to the online form when you are ready, but no later than 22nd March 2024
+The form must be completed no later than 17th March 2025

 Constraints

 We aim to build the timetable as best we can to reflect all students' choices.
 Inevitably a minority of students will be allocated reserve courses where the optimum timetabling solution will not allow a particular combination.